 Return the beef.
 Add the beef (and any juices) back to the pan.
 Simmer for about 5 minutes, just until it’s warmed through and tender.

 Finish and serve.
-Turn off the heat, stir in fresh parsley, and serve over rice, mashed potatoes, or egg noodles–then spoon extra sauce over the top.
+Turn off the heat, stir in fresh parsley, and serve over rice, mashed potatoes, or egg noodles.
+Then spoon extra sauce over the top.

 Chef Tip & Notes

-Chef’s Tip: Don’t rush the onions and mushrooms–letting them get golden is what makes the sauce taste deep and cozy.
+Chef’s Tip: Don’t rush the onions and mushrooms.
+Letting them get golden is what makes the sauce taste deep and cozy.
 That little bit of patience pays off big time.

 - Pick the right cut.
 Tender cuts like sirloin or flank are best for quick stovetop stroganoff.

 - Let things brown.
-Give the beef and mushrooms time to caramelize–this is where the flavor comes from.
+Give the beef and mushrooms time to caramelize.
+This is where the flavor comes from.

 - Use a wide pan.
 More surface area means better browning and less steaming.